KitchissippiRobotics/Gemini-3D-Printer/README.md

 - (3) micro switches for endstops
 - (1) 24v 15A 360W power supply
 - (1) Smoothieboard for controller
+- (2) 12v 0.1A 25mm DC fan for bent cooling on hotends
+- (2) jhead hotends 0.4mm nozzle
+- (1) 12v 0.06A blower fan

-Voltage converters for inputs to controller from 24v PSU
+<h2>Voltage converters for inputs to controller from 24v PSU</h2>

 24v in - heatbed, hotends, motors
 12v in - fans in Hotend assembly / X Carriage / Electronics Assembly (keep under 2 amp)